PyramidTechnologies/escpos/font_cmds.rst

    :Default: ``None``
    :Notes:
        - See table for appropriate value of n.
+       - The basline for characters of different vertical scalars will be the same

-       - Underline exceptions
+       Underline exceptions
           - Does not underline 90°/270° rotation
           - Does not underline horizontal tabs
-          - Underline thickness is specified by ESC - (TODO link)
+          - Underline thickness is specified by :ref:`Underline Mode<1b2d>`
-       - This command resets the left and right margins
+       This command resets the left and right margins
-          - Left margin set by GS L (TODO link)
+          - Left margin set by :ref:`Left Margin<1d4c>`
-          - Right margin ste by GW W (TODO link)
+          - Right margin ste by :ref:`Print Area Width<1d57>`
-       - For each of the underline, italic, bold modes:
+       For each of the underline, italic, bold modes:
           - These can be issues by their respective ESC commands or this command
           - The last received command is the effective command.
-       - The basline for characters of different vertical scalars will be the same

         +-----+----------+------+---------+------------------------------+
         | BIT | State    | HEX  | DECIMAL | Function                     |